- Specifications

 Type conversions (e.g.,

-bool,int,float) ensure consistent processing.
+bool,int,float) occur to ensure consistent processing.

 -